MY SITE

 - Participants who wish to pay cash/check day of desired training may register via email: [email protected].

-- Live webinars require passing a post-training quiz to receive certificate per APT training standards and count as non-contact.
+- Live webinars require passing a post-training quiz to receive a certificate per APT training standards and count as non-contact.

 -